 Growing up, my Christmas breakfast memories are of two distinctly different traditions.
 When we stayed in New York, a traditional Jewish breakfast (Dad's Jewish and we can't keep our hands off this breakfast either) of bagels, smoked/baked salmon, cream cheese and the works of thinly sliced red onions and tomatoes.
 If we weren't in NY we were in my mom's hometown of a suburb outside of Cincinnati, Ohio with her family.
 Christmas morning meant one thing...a table full of my grandmother's baked creations rounded out with eggs (which I despised) and bacon or sausage.
 Her breakfast cakes were almost always yeast based and this was one was of her mainstays and a recipe that came from her mother.
 The cake itself is not very sweet, it gets that from the topping.
 My grandmother started making it with shortening (a sign of the 1950's), I brought it back to it's butter roots. - testkitchenette —testkitchenette

 Delightfully warm, sweet and yeasty, this breakfast treat is somewhere between fluffy bread and cake.
 The simple, crumbly topping adds just the right hint of spice.
-Try serving it warm with a little bit of butter and jam for an extra-special holiday treat. - Stephanie - A&M
+Try serving it warm with a little bit of butter and jam for an extra-special holiday treat. - Stephanie —The Editors

-- Preheat oven to 375 F and grease two 8 or 9 inch caked pans with butter.
-Dissolve the packet of yeast in the water with the 1 teaspoon of sugar in a measuring cup.
+- Dissolve the packet of yeast in the water with the 1 teaspoon of sugar in a measuring cup.

 - Cream the butter and remaining 1/4 c. sugar, and salt together in a large bowl.
 Add the yeast, water, and sugar mixture and 2 cups of flour.